Brink-Software/AksWorkshop/labs/lab6-volumes/LAB.md

 # Lab 6 Storing and preserving application data with volumes

+Let's start by creating a namespace and setting it as default for this lab.

 ```powershell
 kubectl create ns lab6
 kubectl config set-context --current --namespace=lab6
 ```

-Pods are ephemaral and so any data that stored in the Pod gets lost once the Pod deleted, or crashes.
+Pods are ephemaral and so any data that is stored in the Pod gets lost once the Pod is deleted, or crashes.
 Let's demonstrate this.

 First create a Pod based on the `neo4j` image and expose it.